HyeongminLEE/AdaCoF-pytorch/README.md

 3. Then you will have the output folder (out_dir) that contains the checkpoints, result images and the configuration file of the training.

 ## Test
-### Quick start
+### Evaluation
-1. For evaluation, you need the checkpoint file and configuration (optional).
+1. For evaluation, you need the checkpoint file and configuration (configuration is optional).

 2. You can use your own trained checkpoint, or we provide our pre-trined model in './checkpoint'.